Thanabhat/pantip-analysis/README.md

 # Pantip Analysis

+An analysis on http://pantip.com/.
 This project has created on Windows.

 ## Prerequisite
 - Node.js